gbaik/web-historian/helpers/archive-helpers.downloadUrls.journal.md

 ### Step 3: Explanation
 <!--record here -->
-For every URL given we are going to download the corresponding index.html and put it into archive sites folder.
+For every given URL that is not in the archived site folder, we are going to download the corresponding index.html and put it into the archive sites folder.

 ### Step 4: Visualization
 <!--record here -->